amazon-ion/ion-js/README.md

     console.log(ion.concat(", ").concat(hello));
     ```

-    **Warning:** RunKit has an old version of ion-js and the APIs have change considerably since them.
+**Warning:** RunKit has an old version of ion-js and the APIs have changed considerably since them.
 Please
-    install it locally using NPM to try it out, [issue](https://github.com/amzn/ion-js/issues/201) tracking this problem
+[install `ion-js` locally using NPM](https://github.com/amzn/ion-js/#npm) to try it out.
+For status
+updates, refer to this [issue](https://github.com/amzn/ion-js/issues/201).

 ## Browser